-In August 1998 Australia ratified the Hague Convention on Protection of Children and Co-operation in Respect of Intercountry Adoption:
+In 1998 Australia ratified the Hague Convention on Protection of Children and Co-operation in Respect of Intercountry Adoption:

-The Convention establishes uniform standards and procedures between countries, including legally binding standards and safeguards, a system of supervision to ensure that these are observed, and channels of communication between authorities in countries of origin and countries of destination for children being adopted (Williams 1998).
+The Convention establishes uniform standards and procedures between countries, including legally binding standards and safeguards, a system of supervision to ensure that these are observed, and channels of communication between authorities in countries of origin and countries of destination for children being adopted.
+(Williams 1998)

-The Convention came into effect in Australia on 1 December 1998.
-To date, a total of 24 countries have ratified the convention (for a list of countries party to the Convention see Appendix 5).
-It is expected that most countries will eventually be signatories to the Convention.
+The convention was ratified by Australia on 1 December 1998.
+To date, a total of 40 countries have either ratified or acceded to the Convention (for a list of countries party to the Convention see Appendix 5).
+It is expected that most countries will eventually ratify the Convention.
 The Convention will help parents in Australia who wish to adopt children from other countries because it establishes uniform procedures to be followed by the countries who are parties to the Convention.
-The convention also ensures that the child's best interests are safeguarded.
+The Convention also ensures that the child's best interests are safeguarded.
+As mentioned previously, the Hague Convention is likely to be the main reason for the increase in intercountry adoptions.

-From this edition of Adoptions Australia, intercountry placement adoptions will be reported on by 'Hague' and 'non-Hague' adoptions.
-The data on 'Hague' adoptions will also be used by the Commonwealth Attorney-General's Department, which is the principal Central Authority for the Convention, to report to The Hague on how Australia is adhering to the Convention.
+From the 1998-99 edition of Adoptions Australia onwards, intercountry placement adoptions are reported on by 'Hague' and 'non-Hague' adoptions.
+The data on 'Hague' adoptions are also used by the Commonwealth Attorney-General's Department, which is the principal Central Authority for the Convention, to report to The Hague on how Australia is adhering to the Convention.
 Each State and Territory has established a Central Authority under the Convention.

-In addition, while China is not currently one of the parties to the convention, bilateral negotiations are under way between the Australian and Chinese governments to allow children who are residents of China to be adopted by Australians.
-This is also likely to lead to an increase in the number of intercountry placement adoptions.
+In addition, while China is not currently one of the parties to the convention, a bilateral agreement was signed in December 1999.
+This allows Australian residents to adopt children from China for the first time and for the adoptions to be fully recognised in Australia.
+This agreement is also likely to lead to an increase in the number of intercountry placement adoptions.